typhoon-hil/pytest-typhoon-polarion/README.md

 Can happen when the **Polarion Server** and the **Apache** is not start correctly.
 In case the tests results are not able to be uploaded to Polarion, please check if Apache is running and the machine has none SSL Certificates issues with Polarion.

+Also, by usage, is noticed that Polarion don`t allow request after a token or XML key is configured, after configuring any stronger authentication method password is deprecated, even if this one is expired or deleted.
+-->